The decision making process

 How applications are processed

-On receipt of a planning application, the local planning authority (LPA) will firstly check the application to determine whether it’s complete.
+On receipt of a planning application, the LPA will firstly check the application to determine whether it’s complete.

 A valid application comprises: